keeperofthenecklace/movieDB/README.md

 ``` ruby
 m = MovieDB::Movie.pool(size: 10)
 ```
-## 2 Step Process
+## Step Process

-Fetching and analysing movie / tv data using movieDB is a simple 2 step process.
+Fetching and analysing movie / TV data using movieDB is a simple 2 step process.

 First, fetch the data from IMDb.